 Your temperature zone defines what you can easily grow, but your ultimate placement of those chosen vegetables will decide how well they’ll grow for you.
 Here is a list of full sun, shade, and partial sun plants that grow well in most of North America.
 Healthy News and Information.
 By J HERMAN Finding the right herbs to plant can be a major problem if the only space you’ve got available for planting on your property is covered by shade.

-Allow me to walk you through 10 herbs that aren’t afraid of a little darkness, making them perfect if you’re trying to work around a few immovable shadow-casting objects in your yard.
+Allow me to walk you through 10 herbs that aren’t afraid of a little darkness, making them perfect if you’re trying to work around a few immovable shadow-casting objects in your yard. #1 – Mint Mint is one of the plants that handles shade the best.
+If you’re worried about having difficulty growing it, don’t; you’re far more likely to have the opposite problem, with far more mint than you know what to do with, if you’re not careful. . #2 – Chives Chives work especially well if you live in a hot climate. . #3 – Parsley.
 40 Fruits, vegetables and herbs that will grow in partial shade - Mankato Green Culture.

 And while you can greatly minimize the amount of shade plants will sit in with a little planning, shade is often an unavoidable factor.
 There's always certain corners of the garden that deal with a fair amount of light limitations: trees, houses, sheds, fences, other crops.
 But plants need light, right?
 So what plants are you supposed to stick in these certain corners?
 Well fret not!
-Grow Vegetables in the Shade - Ten Vegetables You Can Grow Without Full Sun.
-By Colleen Vanderlinden When most people picture a vegetable garden, they imagine a spot that bakes in the sun all day.
+As a general rule, crops grown for leaves (e.g., lettuce, chard, spinach) or crops grown for roots (e.g., carrots, turnips, parsnips) will manage in a shady environment.

+For some vegetables, such as tomatoes, peppers, and squash, this is the ideal site.
+Shade tolerant vegetables.
+Best Shade-Tolerant Vegetables - Organic Gardening.
+Even in shady conditions, you can bask in great garden harvests if you choose the right crops and make a few easy adjustments.
 By Colleen Vanderlinden When considering which crops to grow in shady areas, think of them in terms of leaves and roots.
 Crops we grow for their leaves (kale, lettuce, spinach) and those we grow for their roots (beets, carrots, turnips) will do fairly well in partially shady conditions.
 (The crops we grow for their fruits — such as eggplants, peppers and tomatoes — really do need at least six hours of full sun per day.)
 Best Vegetables to Grow in the Shade - Organic Gardening.
 For many gardeners, the optimum conditions most vegetables prefer — eight to 10 hours of full sun — just aren’t possible.
 Whether it’s from trees or shadows from nearby buildings, shade is commonly a fact of gardening life.

 Luckily, shade doesn’t have to prohibit gardeners from growing their own food.
 If you start with the most shade-tolerant crops, take extra care to provide fertile soil and ample water, and consider using a reflective plastic mulch, you can establish a productive shade garden and harvest a respectable variety of veggies.

-How Much Shade Is Too Much?
-All shade is not equal.
-For instance, nearby trees may cast dappled shade on your garden for some or all of the day.
+Ten Vegetables You Can Grow Without Full Sun.
+Grow Shade-Loving Vegetables and Fruits.
+While shade presents a challenge, it needn’t stop you from growing your own fruit and vegetables.
 In this video we’ll suggest what you can grow in shade and share a few tricks of the trade to maximize the light your garden does receive.
 Unless your climate is very hot, you should use the sunniest areas of the garden to start seeds, and then transplant them once they are bigger and better able to cope with shade.
 Use grow lights indoors to give early-sown seedlings a boost.